Working in Market - Malaysia

 - Sales calls should focus on agents in Klang Valley at least twice a year, and in the secondary cities of Penang, Ipoh, and Johor at least once a year.

-- Value-add or competitive pricing offers during the low season travel period (March to August) are useful to trigger tactical campaigns with travel agents in particular consumer travel fairs in March.
+- Value-add or competitive pricing offers during the low season travel period (March to August) are useful to trigger tactical campaigns with travel agents in particular consumer travel fairs in March/April.

 - For more general information on sales calls and planning a visit to market, please see Tourism Australia’s 'Tourism Export Toolkit'.